 WEST HIGHLAND

-A local Foundation purchased this 4+-acre campus in Northwest Denver in 2005 and donated it to ULC to ensure its preservation and long term use as a school.
+A local foundation purchased this 4+-acre campus in northwest Denver in 2005 and donated it to ULC to ensure its preservation and long term use as a school.
 Tennyson Center for Children is a K-12 school for emotionally and crisis-affected children and youth, particularly those suffering from abuse and neglect.
-In January of 2011, the Center purchased the property and campus from ULC at the original purchase price.
-TCC agreed as part of the purchase that for 89 years, if TCC sells the property, it will be sold to another nonprofit entity with an education-focused mission.
-The purchase and preservation of Tennyson was completed without taxpayer dollars and is a great example of how ULC maintains vital community real estate.
+In January of 2011, the Tennyson Center purchased the property and campus from ULC at the original purchase price.
+The Tennyson Center agreed as part of the purchase that for 89 years, if it were to sell the property, it would be sold to another nonprofit entity with an education-focused mission.
+The purchase and preservation of the Tennyson Center was completed without taxpayer dollars and serves as an example of how ULC stewards vital real estate for community-serving use.

 OVERLAND